unqcode/mycode/README.md

 TrackingCode
 # mycode (1st project)

-Learning Python for the first time to have a :better understanding on how to make automation projects!
+Learning Python for the first time to have a better understanding on scripting languea to help with making of automation projects!

 ## Getting Started